 What this also means, however, is that if you submit a lower level package through the system you are less likely to get one of these 'big fish' reviewers and more likely to get a bottom feeder who is trying to become a big fish.
 That isn't necessarily a negative (because why wouldn't they want to offer larger benefits for more expensive reviews) but it is definitely something to keep in mind when buying a package.

+Reviews are their first service, and you have to pay for one of those before any other package to promote your book.
 Everything is built around a funnel whereby the first thing you must do as an author is buy a review.
 You cannot just drop in there and pay for advertising on their email lists or other services until you have been vetted, and they take the reviews seriously.

 This forms a sort of self-selection process when an author submits.
 An expensive gate, if you will.
 Everyone has to start at the same point and work their way up through the club, and they will point out mistakes with style, grammar, editing, and anything else in your review, along with recommendations about how you can make your book better.